Investigators pursue criminal probe into stampede that killed eight at Houston concert | Entertainment

 Though he paused the music multiple times after spotting fans who needed medical attention, Scott completed his set.
 The show continued for 37 minutes after officials declared a "mass casualty event," according to a Houston Chronicle timeline.
 Scott released a short video late on Saturday, saying that while he was on stage, "I could just never imagine the severity of the situation."
 He also posted a statement on Twitter saying he was "devastated" and would cooperate fully with authorities.

+Neither Live Nation nor Scott or their representatives immediately responded to requests for comment.
+Houston-based attorney Anthony Buzbee told a news conference on Monday his firm planned to sue on behalf of Axel Acosta, 21, who died at the festival, and other victims in a case he said would seek to improve "the way concerts are put on, organized, promoted and managed in the United States and around the world."

+"This concert was planned extremely poorly," Buzbee told reporters, saying that video footage of the event posted to social media before and during Saturday's deadly crowd surge revealed scenes of "pure and utter chaos."
+Buzbee said his firm was already representing 35 prospective plaintiffs, "and that number is growing; our phone is ringing off the hook."

+He said his firm's lawsuit would be filed in the days ahead, naming Scott, concert organizers, a private security firm and others as defendants.
+"Neither Travis Scott nor his entourage ... cared enough about Axel to make even a minimal effort to keep him and others at the concert safe," Buzbee said.
 Basil Baig, whose brother, Danish, died at the festival, told reporters that Scott and the concert organizers "should be held liable and accountable for everything.
 They have blood on their hands."
-Live Nation's stock was down more than 5% on Monday afternoon.

-Roderick Payne, a crowd control expert whose firm provides security for large-scale events, told Reuters that authorities would review the security plan "with a fine-tooth comb" and determine whether any fault lay in the planning or the execution.
+Roderick Payne, a crowd control expert whose firm provides security for large-scale events, told Reuters that authorities would review the security plan and determine whether mistakes were made.
 But he also said there are limits to how much security can do when dealing with such a large crowd.

 "You can't prevent 50,000 people from trampling anybody," he said.